Family and Consumer Sciences Education

 Each student will complete an internship applicable to their chosen area of study.

-The Family and Consumer Sciences programs are housed in the newly renovated McCracken Hall, which includes a:
+The Family and Consumer Sciences programs are housed in the newly renovated Patton Hall, which includes a:

 - Professional Kitchen Laboratory and Demonstration Kitchen